WeDesignIt/laravel-translations-import/readme.md

  * `path`: By default, the find command starts in the root directory.
 Using this option, you can point the command to only search in a subdirectory.
  <br>Example: `--path=resources/lang`.
+ * `force-confirm`: Option to enable automatically confirming all found translations.
+  Without this, you have to confirm each import manually.
+Shortcut `c`.

 ### The clean command